Sensors; Kianoosh Kazemi, Juho Laitala, Iman Azimi, Pasi Liljeberg, Amir M. Rahmani; Published August 13, 2022; DOI: 10.3390/s22166054

-Accurate peak determination from noise-corrupted photoplethysmogram (PPG) signal is the basis for further analysis of physiological quantities such as heart rate and heart rate variability.
-In the past decades, many methods have been proposed to provide reliable peak detection.
-These peak detection methods include rule-based algorithms, adaptive thresholds, and signal processing techniques.
-However, they are designed for noise-free PPG signals and are insufficient for PPG signals with low signal-to-noise ratio (SNR).
-This paper focuses on enhancing PPG noise-resiliency and proposes a robust peak detection algorithm for noise and motion artifact corrupted PPG signals.
-Our algorithm is based on Convolutional Neural Networks (CNN) with dilated convolutions.
-Using dilated convolutions provides a large receptive field, making our CNN model robust at time series processing.
-In this study, we use a dataset collected from wearable devices in health monitoring under free-living conditions.
-In addition, a data generator is developed for producing noisy PPG data used for training the network.
-The method performance is compared against other state-of-the-art methods and tested in SNRs ranging from 0 to 45 dB.
-Our method obtains better accuracy in all the SNRs, compared with the existing adaptive threshold and transform-based methods.
-The proposed method shows an overall precision, recall, and F1-score 80%, 80%, and 80% in all the SNR ranges.
-However, these figures for the other methods are below 78%, 77%, and 77%, respectively.
+Accurate peak determination from noise-corrupted photoplethysmogram (PPG) signal is the basis for further analysis of physiological quantities such as heart rate.
+Conventional methods are designed for noise-free PPG signals and are insufficient for PPG signals with low signal-to-noise ratio (SNR).
+This paper focuses on enhancing PPG noise-resiliency and proposes a robust peak detection algorithm for PPG signals distorted due to noise and motion artifact.
+Our algorithm is based on convolutional neural networks (CNNs) with dilated convolutions.
+We train and evaluate the proposed method using a dataset collected via smartwatches under free-living conditions in a home-based health monitoring application.
+A data generator is also developed to produce noisy PPG data used for model training and evaluation.
+The method performance is compared against other state-of-the-art methods and is tested with SNRs ranging from 0 to 45 dB.
+Our method outperforms the existing adaptive threshold, transform-based, and machine learning methods.
+The proposed method shows overall precision, recall, and F1-score of 82%, 80%, and 81% in all the SNR ranges.
+In contrast, the best results obtained by the existing methods are 78%, 80%, and 79%.
 The proposed method proves to be accurate for detecting PPG peaks even in the presence of noise.